Overview

 Cardiac Valves

-Cardiac valves are categorized into 2 groups, based on function and morphology.
+Cardiac valves are categorized into two groups based on their function and morphology.
 Mitral and tricuspid valves make up the AV group; aortic and pulmonary valves make up the semilunar group.
 On cross section, the aortic valve is located in a central location, halfway between the mitral and tricuspid valves.
 The pulmonary valve is positioned anterior, superior, and slightly to the left of the aortic valve.
-The tricuspid and mitral anuli merge and fuse with each other and with the membranous septum to form the fibrous skeleton of the heart.
-(See the image below.)
+The tricuspid and mitral annuli merge and fuse with each other and with the membranous septum to form the fibrous skeleton of the heart (see the image below).

 Mitral valve